Maintaining Smart Contracts on Ethereum: Issues, Techniques, and Future Challenges: RQ1: What are the maintenance issues of smart contracts?

 \subsubsection{The Lack of Standards}

 Standards can give guidance for developers to increase the maintainability and reliability of their smart contracts, which is the main motivation for preventive maintenance.
-For example, the ERC 20~\cite{erc20} standard defines some rules for token-related contracts.
+For example, the ERC 20~\citep{erc20} standard defines some rules for token-related contracts.
 The rules contain 9 functions (3 are optional) and 2 events.
 This standard allows any tokens on Ethereum to be re-used by other applications, e.g., wallets, decentralized exchanges.
-At the end of 2017, the CryptoKitties~\cite{cryptokitties} was published and swept the globe.
-To help other developers develop similar applications, ERC 721~\cite{erc721} was published in Jan.
+At the end of 2017, the CryptoKitties~\citep{cryptokitties} was published and swept the globe.
+To help other developers develop similar applications, ERC 721 was published in Jan.
 2018.
+ERC 721 is a standard that describes how to build non-fungible tokens (NFTs) on Ethereum, and a NFT is a unit of data on blockchain that represents an unique digital asset, e.g., a photo or a game.
 Developers can conduct preventive maintenance to make their contracts follow the ERC 721 standard.
 Thus, their applications can much more easily interact with other similar applications.

-However, there are only limited numbers of smart contract related standards~\cite{EIP}.
-According to our survey, 82 (49.70\%) respondents said Ethereum lacks standards, which increases the difficulty of the maintenance of smart contracts.
+However, there are only limited numbers of smart contract related standards~\citep{EIP}.
+According to our survey (Q8), 82 (49.70\%) respondents said Ethereum lacks standards, which increases the difficulty of the maintenance of smart contracts.

-\section{RQ2: The current maintenance methods for smart contracts}
+\section{RQ2: What are the current maintenance methods for smart contracts?}

-We provide the answers for our second Research Question, and introduce the current smart contract maintenance methods used identified from 41 analysed research papers.
+We discuss answers found for our second Research Question, and introduce the current smart contract maintenance methods identified from 41 analysed research papers.